 Discharge same or next day, wound healing monitored over weeks

 Dr. Anwer restores blood flow to the wound site through a pinhole in the wrist or groin under X-ray guidance.
-No general anaesthesia, no bypass surgery.
+No general anesthesia, no bypass surgery.
 Improved circulation gives the wound the best possible chance of healing without amputation.

 A wound that will not heal is almost always telling you something about circulation.
 Treating the surface without addressing blood flow rarely works.
 Restoring circulation is the most important step, and we can usually do it through a pinhole in the wrist.